taking a nap outside a gurudwara in Delhi

 • Gulati in Pandara Market has good Indian food.
 There are several other Indian restaurants in this plaza but Gulati is probably the best.

 • Krishna Di Kulfi is a kulfi stand right beside Gulati in Pandara Market.
-They sell really excellent kulfi (Indian style ice cream).
+This is one of the best places in Delhi for Indian style ice cream.

-• Andhra Pradesh Bhavan is a personal favourite.
-This is a casual, state run canteen with an excellent vegetarian thali tray (non-veg is also available).
+• Andhra Pradesh Bhavan is my favourite place to eat on a budget in Delhi.
+It’s a casual, state run canteen with an excellent vegetarian thali tray (non-veg is also available).
 You pay at the counter, sit down and servers come around and re-fill your tray as many times as you want.
 It’s located at 1 Ashoka Road.

 Day 2: Hauz Khas Village, Deer Park, Shri Jagannath Mandir, Tombs of Green Park, Dilli Haat INA